mmarius/montreal-things-to-do/README.md

 - [Kahwa Café](https://maps.app.goo.gl/gG9XgS2mq5r35toA9): One of the best sandwiches in Montréal.
 They make their own bread.
 The chicken sandwich is a must try.
 Bring cash if you don't have a debit card.
 They also have a [second location](https://maps.app.goo.gl/gUbGSLuBU3hZzCXGA) on Rachel.
 - [Capitaine Sandwich](https://maps.app.goo.gl/nfB4ggNEuHiTBjcp9): Another great sandwich place.
 Try the haloumi sandwich.
-- [Dépanneur Le Pick Up](https://maps.app.goo.gl/YTQeR4wVgKF8Eod49): great spot near Mila, the halloumi sandwich is great (Benno)
+- [Dépanneur Le Pick Up](https://maps.app.goo.gl/YTQeR4wVgKF8Eod49): Great spot near Mila, the halloumi sandwich is great (Benno)
 - [Lester's Deli](https://maps.app.goo.gl/ccxBr5YqsasHuCFy5): Known for their smoked meat.
 - [PIAZZA SALUMI](https://maps.app.goo.gl/tK2FvakZNC8EuZcA6): Right in the heart of Little Italy, and you feel that from the second you walk in.
 - [Panino Pazzo](https://maps.app.goo.gl/LQxi8FG7DPX6cCC3A): Great Italian sandwich place.